dannav/now-compose/readme.md

 ---

-The second difference from `docker-compose`, is that all services defined in `now-compose.yml` must have a `build` property defined that points to the location of that service's `Dockerfile`.
+The second difference from docker-compose, is that all services defined in `now-compose.yml` must have a `build` property defined that points to the location of that service's `Dockerfile`.
 Since a `Dockerfile` must be defined for deployments to [zeit/now](https://zeit.co/now).
-Any services that do not contain a `build` property will run locally, but during deployment they will be skipped.
+Any services that do not contain a `build` (i.e. use an image) property will run locally, but during deployment they will be skipped.

 _This allows you to still setup a database locally for development purposes.
-But skip it's deployment_
+But skips its deployment._

+---

+The third difference is that services defined in `now-compose.yml` must not contain special characters.
+Only letters, digits and '_' are allowed.

 ## Deploying to zeit now